 Famous for his Sherlock Holmes stories, Sir Arthur Conan Doyle was far from enamored with his most famous creation, and so wrote many fantastical stories.
 The most famous of these was The Lost World.

 Thetis is a minor sea goddess from Greek mythology.
 Whilst Thetis appears in several stories from Ancient Greece, she is more famous as the mother of the Greek hero Achilles.

 The world was introduced to Sherlock Holmes in "A Study in Scarlet", three years later Sir Arthur Conan Doyle would reprise the character with "The Sign of Four".

 The Sirens are some of the most famous characters from Greek mythology.
 The song of the Sirens was said to lure mariners to their deaths, and heroes like Jason and Odysseus had to improvise to survive

 Jack Frost is the most famous personification of winter, and the impish, mischievous Jack uses ice to create and to have fun.

 Sherlock Holmes and Dr John Watson are two of the most famous characters from English Literature.
 The detective and his companion would feature is 60 stories written by Sir Arthur Conan Doyle.

-The story of creation is an area that all religions deal with; the story of Deucalion and Pyrrha are one part of that story in Ancient Greece.
-The pair though are also connected with a flood myth.
+The story of creation is an area that all religions deal with.
+The story of Deucalion and Pyrrha is one part of that story in Ancient Greece.
+The pair is also connected with a flood myth.

 The goddess Eris is not the most famous deity in Greek mythology, but she was pivotal in bringing about the Trojan War.
 Eris is the goddess of Discord, and she could drive a wedge between anyone.